Gitonos/GitonOs/Readme.md

 We are allready having a partner computer on thaiwan

-> _We are selling our software compartments to our partner in thaiwan *_
+> _We are selling our software compartments to our partner in Jamaica *_

-> _We have only legal attributes and will only merge into thaiwan!_
+> _We have only legal attributes and will only merge into Jamaica!_